“You will be expelled from the [places of worship], and … those who kill you will think that by doing this they are serving God.”

 A common reply is that Christians ought to tell others the truth and ought not to affirm sin.

 The truth is that scripture does not say a person sins merely because the person’s gender identity or gender expression does not conform to their sex.
-Calling it sin is a man-made doctrine and is far from staying silent where the Bible is silent.
+Calling it sin is a man-made doctrine.

 The truth is that the burden borne by transgender persons is heavy and many Christians add to it by withholding affirmation and promoting denunciation at the behest of some religious leaders or their own fear.